Medically reviewed by Angela Sheddan, FNP

 While the results are encouraging, it's important to note the studies were small and targeted to those with depression.

 Ginseng is a root that grows in East Asia that has been used throughout history for its medicinal properties.

 Most recently, scientists have been researching ginseng’s impact on erectile dysfunction (ED).
 In one study, the ginseng berry was tested among a group with ED and was found to improve all domains of sexual function.

 In another study, Korean red ginseng showed encouraging (although inconclusive) results that it improves erectile dysfunction.

 They say the way to the heart is through the stomach, and ultimately, the aphrodisiac of your choice will depend on what matters most to you.

-If you are experiencing erectile dysfunction and aphrodisiac foods aren’t enough, you can connect with a healthcare professional online to discuss your options.
+If you are experiencing erectile dysfunction and aphrodisiac foods for men aren’t enough, you can connect with a healthcare professional online to discuss your options.